avapolzin/albumpl/README.md

 # How to use `albumpl`:
 ### Some quick recipes.

-Before doing anything you will need to register the new album-inspired colormaps.
+If you are using v0.2 or below, before doing anything you will need to register the new album-inspired colormaps.
 To do this:
 ```python
 from albumpl.cmap import register_all

 register_all()
 ```
 This is necessary for any of the `albumpl.palette` functions that use the colormaps, such as `set_default` and `set_default_cmap`.
+This is not necessary for versions >0.3.

 - **To list all palettes and their properties:**
 ```python